sparkyfen/7chanCurl/README.md

 Things to do:

+Fix issue when user breaks application mid-way through download and after restarting application, it will skip over all missing images in the folder it was halted on.

 [FIXED] Fix PHP warning when querying every odd index (odd indexes are null after array_unique call).

 [FIXED] Add functionality for ALL boards.